Le Truc Docs 2.5.0

 Loading...

-The component coordination patterns above work with a fixed set of children.
-When your list grows and shrinks at runtime, you need a different approach: a container element where items live, a <template> for the item markup, and imperative methods on the host to add and remove items.
+The coordination patterns above assume a fixed set of children.
+When a list grows and shrinks at runtime, you need a different approach:

 const container = first('[data-container]', 'Add a container element for items.')